-From Windows or Unix systems, you can administer UTM applications running on all platforms using a comfortable graphical interface with the WinAdmin openUTM component:
+From Windows, Unix or Linux systems, you can administer UTM applications running on all platforms using a comfortable graphical interface with the WinAdmin openUTM component:

-- Since WinAdmin supports the complete scope of the KDCADMI administration program interface, one or more UTM applications and one or more UTM cluster applications can be administered and configured dynamically, i.e. by adding new objects or deleting old objects. - Alongside the administration program interface, WinAdmin also provides the classical command interface for applications.
-You will find more information on page 161. - In addition, WinAdmin is able to generate statistics and display these in the form of charts. - For the administration of UTM cluster applications, WinAdmin provides you with administration functions which only apply to node applications as well as administration functions that are global to the cluster which apply to all the nodes in the UTM cluster application.
-You will find more information on page 161.
+- Since WinAdmin supports the complete scope of the KDCADMI administration program interface, one or more UTM applications and one or more UTM cluster applications can be administered and configured dynamically, i. e. by adding new objects or deleting old objects. - For the administration of UTM cluster applications, WinAdmin provides you with administration functions which only apply to node applications as well as administration functions that are global to the cluster which apply to all the nodes in the UTM cluster application.
+You will find more information on "WinAdmin graphical administration program". - Alongside the administration program interface, WinAdmin also provides the classical command interface for applications.
+You will find more information on "WinAdmin graphical administration program". - In addition, WinAdmin is able to generate statistics and display them both in table form and in form of charts.